dandruff/xCT/.github/README.md

 Feel free to use the comments below for quick and dirty questions.
 If you think that you have a question that is more involved, you should create a ticket on the [GitHub issue tracker](https://github.com/dandruff/xCT/issues/new).

-All contributions (pull requests, testing, ...) are welcome!
+All contributions (pull requests, testing, bug reports, ...) are welcome!